RGANJAM-786/K8s/rc-rs-deamonset-deployment.md

 ✅ Deployment in Kubernetes:

 A Deployment is the standard way to run and manage applications in Kubernetes.
 It manages ReplicaSets, which in turn manage Pods.
 The advantage of a Deployment is that it supports rolling updates, rollbacks, and scaling.
 For example, if I want to update my app to a new version, the Deployment gradually replaces old Pods with new ones to avoid downtime.
 If something fails, it can rollback automatically.
 That’s why Deployments are widely used in production instead of using ReplicaSets directly.”

+❓ Why use Deployment when we already have ReplicaSet?

+“ReplicaSet ensures Pods are always running, but it doesn’t support rolling updates or rollbacks.
+Deployment builds on top of ReplicaSet and adds these advanced features.
+In production, we always use Deployments instead of directly using ReplicaSets, because Deployments provide version control, gradual rollouts, rollbacks, and easier management of application lifecycle.
+ReplicaSet is mostly used internally by Deployments.”

  ✅DaemonSet